-Take your radiology skills on the road and start your career as a traveling radiography tech professional.
-Join Fusion Marketplace and access a wide selection of travel radiography tech jobs in locations across the U.S. As a professional radiology traveler, you get to experience the country and improve lives while doing what you’re passionate about.
+Take your skills on the road and start your career as a traveling radiography tech professional.
+Join Fusion Marketplace and access a wide selection of travel radiography tech jobs in locations across the U.S. As a travel radiology professional, you get to experience the country and improve the lives of patients while doing what you’re passionate about.

 Travel Radiography Technologist FAQ

 The salary of a radiologic technologist can vary by the specific title as well as the location, facility, and assignment.
 According to the U.S. Bureau of Labor Statistics, the median salary for Radiologic Technologists and Technicians was $64,840 in 2020 with the majority earning between $50,670 and $76,520.